$250 million offshore wind monopile factory to open in Paulsboro

 EEW Group is a German company that makes the monopiles that are the foundations for offshore wind turbines.

-Lee Laurendeau, CEO of EEW-American Offshore Structures, said the company has provided 1,000 monopiles to Ørsted projects in Europe, and is able to produce the largest -- up to 40 feet in diameter and 400 feet long, made of five-inch steel plate.
+Lee Laurendeau, CEO of EEW-American Offshore Structures, said the company has provided 1,000 monopiles to Ørsted projects in Europe and is able to produce the largest — up to 40 feet in diameter and 400 feet long, made of 5-inch steel plate.

+Atlantic Shores Offshore Wind and Ørsted said Thursday they have applied to the state in the…

-Each can weigh up to 5 million pounds, which is equivalent to 13 of the largest 747 jets, he said.
+Each can weigh up to 5 million pounds, which is equivalent to 13 of the largest 747 jets, Laurendeau said.

-"They will be rolling off this dock in a few years," Laurendeau said.
+"They will be rolling off this dock in a few years," he said.

 State Senate President Steve Sweeney, who had recently expressed frustration over the slowness of finalizing a deal to site the monopole facility, was elated.